 Best place to find information and services that your council provides...

-Responses on the above proposed admission arrangements should be submitted in writing to: School Admissions Team, People's Services, Atlas House, Corporation Street, St Helens WA9 1LD.
-Email firstname.lastname@example.org.
-Consultation closed on 30th January 2019.
+Responses on the above proposed admission arrangements should be submitted in writing to: School Admissions, People's Services, Atlas House, Corporation Street, St Helens WA9 1LD.
+Email email@example.com.
+Consultation closes on 10 January 2020.

 Each Academy, Voluntary Aided (faith) and Foundation Trust School has its own policy, including an admission number; these can be viewed on the school's website.

-If you consider that the admission arrangements of a maintained school or academy do not comply with the School Admissions Code, or other legislation relating to school admissions, it is possible to make an objection to the Office of the Schools Adjudicator (OSA) subject to the relevant sections of the above act.
+If you consider that the admission arrangements of a maintained school or academy do not comply with the School Admissions Code, or other legislation relating to school admissions, it is possible to make an objection to the Office of the School Adjudicator (OSA) but you should do so by 15 May 2019.

 If you have any queries about this matter, please contact our School Admissions Section.